Inside Out Film and Video Festival

 The Inside Out Film and Video Festival (formerly, Inside Out Lesbian and Gay Film and Video Festival), also known as the Inside Out LGBT or LGBTQ Film Festival, is an annual Canadian film festival, which presents a program of LGBT-related film.
 The festival is staged in both Toronto and Ottawa.
 Founded in 1991, the festival is now the largest of its kind in Canada.
 Deadline dubbed it "Canada’s foremost LGBTQ film festival."

 The organization also presents a series of film screenings throughout the year outside of the dedicated festival, as well as a touring program of short film screenings in smaller towns and cities within Southern Ontario.

-The organization's current executive director is Lauren Howes, who succeeded Andria Wilson in 2021.
+The festival's current executive director is Carly Beath, who joined the festival in January 2026.
+Prior heads of the event included Lauren Howes and Andria Wilson.